 My first adventure began at an early age.
 In Junior High I taught myself HTML 4 and CSS so I could build a gaming website, the website was ultimately a flop but I found that many website designers lacked the knowledge to turn a Photoshop template into a HTML page and thus I found my first entrepreneurial opportunity.
 Before long I had clients waiting for me to code there designs.

 I loved translating PSDs into raw HTML and CSS but before long I taught myself the basics of Photoshop and several popular CMS’s so I could start building websites from scratch.
-I developed many websites and sold many more but few remain in the webosphere today.
-One surviving website I helped design and manage was EternalGaming.com.
+I developed many websites and sold most of them but few remain in the webosphere today.
+One the best that I helped design and run EternalGaming.com.
 During the time I was on board at EternalGaming I helped turn it around and within a year it became one of the top 100 gaming websites (as ranked by Alexa) unfortunately after I left for college the site lost much of it’s steam.

 So entrepreneurship is a hit and miss game, it has always been this way and always will but the ride is always exciting.